Deon Jackson (American football)

-Deon Jackson (born February 18, 1999) is an American professional football running back.
-He played college football at Duke.
+Deon Jackson (born February 18, 1999) is an American professional football running back for the Saskatchewan Roughriders of the Canadian Football League (CFL).
+He played college football for the Duke Blue Devils.
 He also played for the Indianapolis Colts, Cleveland Browns, and New York Giants.

 Early life

-Jackson attended Pace Academy in Atlanta, Georgia where he played football.
+Jackson attended Pace Academy in Atlanta, Georgia, where he played football.

 College career

-Jackson committed to Duke in 2016.
-He played for Duke from 2017–2020, amassing 2,267 rushing yards and 18 rushing touchdowns in his collegiate career.
+Jackson committed to Duke University in 2016.
+He played for the Blue Devils from 2017–2020, amassing 2,267 rushing yards and 18 rushing touchdowns in his collegiate career.